Trint-ai/TrintAI/README.md

 📣 We're currently seeking community maintainers, so don't hesitate to get in touch if you're interested! 📣

+## ⭐️ Give Us a Star! ⭐️

+If you find this project useful or interesting, please consider giving it a star on GitHub! 🌟 Your support helps us continue to improve and maintain the project.

+Just click the star button at the top of the repository page.
+Your feedback and support mean a lot to us.
+Thank you! 😊

 ## Enterprise transcription services
 We believe in open source and we believe we can take TrintAI to the next level.
 Here we provide a list of the most popular speech-to-text paid services in the market that can be use for feature comparison.
 - [AssemblyAI](https://www.assemblyai.com/)